sedimentorc/nature-template/README.md

 Features:

-> Figures go at the end of the document
+- Figures go at the end of the document
-> Line numbers
+- Line numbers
-> Bold paragraph
+- Bold paragraph
-> Sections in separate files
+- Sections in separate files
-> Commenting commands to annotate todo items for work with others
+- Commenting commands to annotate todo items for work with others
-> Custom figure labels for main body and extended data
+- Custom figure labels for main body and extended data

+The main file is nature-template.tex.
+Start by reading the sample output file: nature-template.pdf.

+Good luck,

+Carlos